Discover the many pleasures of Washington State with a vacation rental

 Popular Rental Amenities Washington

 One-third of the properties include a pool, which makes Washington a fantastic vacation destination for people looking to spend vacation poolside.
-Additionally, more Apartment rentals have pools than any other property type.
-They are a great choice if you go in a group of 5, as that is the number of people they can welcome on average.
-If you would also like to be close to the water, nearly all of the accommodations offering a pool are situated within 2 kilometres of the waterfront.
+Additionally, more House rentals have pools than any other property type.
+They are a great choice if you go in a group of 7, as that is the number of people they can welcome on average.
+If you would also like to be close to the water, most of the accommodations offering a pool are situated within 2 kilometres of the waterfront.